Design is Code: Disciplined Design, Deterministic AI Code Generation

 }

-The implementation is driven by the tests, not the design directly.
 The design generates the tests.
 The tests constrain the code.

 No loop.
 No review cycle.
 Design → tests → implementation → tests pass → done.
 A single-pass pipeline.